-^{2.} Under apartheid, people regarded to be of mixed descent were classified as "colored" and distinguished from other groups, often with arbitrary rules.
+2 Under apartheid, people regarded to be of mixed descent were classified as "coloured" and distinguished from other groups, often with arbitrary rules.
 The continued use of the classification is not uncontroversial.

-H1.
-Median voter.
-Following the end of apartheid and the extension of voting rights to the nonwhite population, ceteris paribus, municipalities with higher rates of enfranchisement experience bigger increases in household access to electricity.
+Hypothesis 1: Median voter.
+Following the end of apartheid and the extension of voting rights to the non-white population, ceteris paribus, municipalities with higher rates of enfranchisement experience bigger increases in household access to electricity.

-Party politics

-In a pure median voter framework, enfranchisement would cause an increase in electrification regardless of which political party is in power, as parties compete to please the median voter and eventually converge on the same platform (Downs 1957).
-Alternative theories give more careful consideration to the role of political parties and, more generally, to the identity of policy makers (Besley and Coate 1997; Wittman 1983).
+Party politics.
+In a pure median voter framework enfranchisement would cause an increase in electrification regardless of which political party is in power, as parties compete to please the median voter and eventually converge on the same platform (Downs 1957).
+Alternative theories give more careful consideration to the role of political parties and, more generally, to the identity of policy-makers (Wittman 1983, Besley and Coate 1997).
 A growing body of empirical work investigates whether the identity of the party in power does affect public policy, with mixed results.
-Some studies identify significant impacts (Pettersson-Lidbom 2008), while others find weaker (Blais, Blake, and Dion 1993) or no effects (Ferreira and Gyourko 2009).
+Some studies identify significant impacts (Pettersson-Lidbom 2008), whilst others find weaker (Blais et al. 1993) or no effects (Ferreira and Gyourko 2009).

 South Africa's transition to democracy brought fundamental changes in party political control.
 The NP was challenged by the previously banned ANC led by Nelson Mandela, who had been released from prison.
 In addition, a range of smaller parties competed for electoral support.
-Among these were the Democratic Party (DP), the official opposition to the NP during apartheid, as well as the Zulunationalist Inkatha Freedom Party (IFP) led by Mangosuthu Buthelezi, a former chief minister of KwaZulu, a pseudoindependent "homeland" for Zulu people.3 In 1994, the ANC won 63% of the national vote in the first general election after its unbanning, giving it 252 out of 400 seats in the National Assembly and a majority of seats in six out of nine provincial
+Among these were the Democratic Party

+(DP), the official opposition to the NP during apartheid, as well as the Zulu-nationalist Inkatha Freedom Party (IFP) led by Mangosuthu Buthelezi, a former Chief Minister of KwaZulu, a pseudo-independent "homeland" for Zulu people.3 In 1994, the ANC won 63% of the national vote in the first general election after its unbanning, giving it 252 out of 400 seats in the National Assembly, and a majority of seats in six out of nine provincial legislatures (Southall 1994).
-3. "Homelands" or bantustans had been reserved for different segments of the black population under apartheid and became synonymous with poverty and underdevelopment (Christopher 1994, 65-101).
-In 1994, they were dissolved and reintegrated into the territory of the Republic of South Africa. legislatures (Southall 1994).
 In 1995 and 1996, municipal councils elected under universal suffrage became responsible for delivering essential services (Cameron 1996).
-The ANC won about 53% of municipal seats, 6,032 out of 11,368 (Elections Task Group 1996, 230-32).
+The ANC won about 53% of municipal seats, 6032 out of 11368 (Elections Task Group 1996: 230-232).
 While the party attracted the majority of black voters, these elections were not purely determined along racial lines (Mattes 1995).
-In several provinces, dominant population groups divided across parties, notably colored voters in the Western Cape and the Northern Cape, as well as the Zulu-speaking population in KwaZulu-Natal.
-Moreover, 40% of councilors were elected using proportional representation and the remainder on a ward basis that favored local minorities and reduced proportionality (Cameron 1996, 30-31).
+In several provinces, dominant population groups divided across parties, notably coloured voters in the Western Cape and the Northern Cape, as well as the Zulu-speaking population in KwaZulu-Natal.
+Moreover, 40% of councilors were elected using proportional representation and the remainder on a ward basis that favored local minorities and reduced proportionality (Cameron 1996: 30-31).
 It is important to assess whether or not these changes influenced electrification patterns independently of the changes in the identity of local median voters.